-Assistant Professor of General Studies and Peace & Social Justice studies;
+Associate Professor of General Studies and Peace & Social Justice Studies;

-Chair of the Peace and Social Justice Studies Department
+Chair of the Peace & Social Justice Studies Department

 At Berea College since 2008

 Mon/Wed: noon – 1:30 p.m.

 - AFR/APS/PSJ/SENS/WGS 225 (Tue/Thur: 1:00 pm – 2:50 pm)

 - GSTR 210 R (Mon/Wed/Fri: 2:40 pm – 3:50 pm)